 Step 6: Security advice and more tips

-The default version of Onion Services is version 3 and it has 56 characters long.
-Onion services version 2 is being deprecated and will be retired soon from the Tor network, after 0.4.6.x Tor release, in July 2021.
+The default version of Onion Services is version 3 and its address is 56 characters long, without the http:// and .onion parts.
+Onion services version 2 is deprecated and is no longer supported since the 0.4.6.1-alpha Tor release, in 2021.
 Please read the blog post Onion Service version deprecation timeline for more information.

 Some onionsite operators may not want to disclose their Onion Service location.
 Therefore, you need to configure your web server so it doesn't give away any information about you, your computer, or your location.
 That is not an easy task, and these resources will help on how to make this possible: